 The finalization and submission of a student’s Application to Graduate will activate the process by which the student will be certified for graduation.
-The student should confer with his or her program office to ensure that any problems related to these requirements are resolved in a timely manner and to avoid delayed graduation until a subsequent quarter.
+The student should confer with his or her program office to ensure that any problems related to these requirements are resolved in a timely manner and to avoid delayed graduation until a subsequent semester.
 Specifically, the student’s records will be reviewed to verify satisfaction of the following requirements:

 - Finalization and submission of his or her online Graduation Application by the deadline;